Slavery in Angola

-Slavery in Angola existed since the late 15th century when Portugal established contacts with the peoples living in what is the Northwest of the present country, and founded several trade posts on the coast.
-A number of those peoples, like the Imbangala and the Mbundu, were active slave traders for centuries (see African slave trade).
-In the late 16th century, Kingdom of Portugal's explorers founded the fortified settlement of Luanda, and later on minor trade posts and forts on the Kwanza River as well as on the Atlantic coast southwards until Benguela.
+Slavery in Angola existed since long before the late 15th century when Portugal established contacts with the peoples living in what is the Northwest of the present country, and founded several trade posts on the coast.
+A number of those peoples, like the Imbangala and the Mbundu, were active slave traders for centuries (see Slavery in Africa).
+In the late 16th century, Kingdom of Portugal's explorers founded the fortified settlement of Luanda, and later on minor trade posts and forts on the Cuanza River as well as on the Atlantic coast southwards until Benguela.
 The main component of their trading activities consisted in a heavy involvement in the Atlantic slave trade.
 Slave trafficking was abolished in 1836 by the Portuguese authorities.

 History

 Trade and conquest

 The Portuguese Empire conquered the Mbundu people of Angola, incorporating the local economy into the Atlantic slave trade.
 In 1610, Friar Luís Brandão, the head of Portuguese-run Luanda Jesuit college, wrote to a Jesuit who questioned the legality of the enslavement of native Angolans, saying, "We have been here ourselves for forty years and there have been many learned men here and in the province of Brazil who never have considered the trade illicit."
 He further stated that only a small number of Natives may have been enslaved illegally, and that the Portuguese at least converted them to Christianity.
-Portugal extracted slaves at a rate of 10,000 per year in 1612.
+Angola exported slaves at a rate of 10,000 per year in 1612.
 The Portuguese built a new port in Benguela in 1616 to expand Portugal's access to Angolan slaves.
 From 1617 to 1621, during the governorship of Luís Mendes de Vasconcellos, up to 50,000 Angolans were enslaved and shipped to the Americas.
 The Vergulde Valck, Dutch slave-traders, bought 675 of the 1,000 slaves sold in Angola in 1660.

 During at least the 18th and 19th centuries, Angola was the principal source of slaves who were forced into the Atlantic slave trade.